CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

    - Ch0c0l@t3
    - Ch0c0l@t3M1lksh@k3!

-Based on this activity, and internet search use the [Paddlet link](https://yorksj.padlet.org/ausman3/jewean593fvgbgqu) to post your answers to the following questions.
+Use the [Paddlet link](https://yorksj.padlet.org/ausman3/jewean593fvgbgqu) to post your answers to the following questions.
 The password for the Paddlet is mYdOGISBigenough@89.

 * i.
 Strong passwords can be difficult to remember.
 What can you do to avoid forgetting them?
 * ii.
 When it’s time to change your password, what’s the best way to choose a new one?